 - Simplify Work Flow: Provide an easily accessible entrance and exit point

-- Functionality: Make sure work space is free, clear of obstructions and spacious
+- Functionality: Make sure the workspace is accessible, clear of obstructions, and spacious

-Avoid trying to maximize space in a given production work cell by placing work stations too close to one another.
-Give your operators enough room to manoeuvre and don’t inhibit their ability to move semi-finished goods from one chain to the next.
-Granted, the idea is to minimize transit times between stations and cells.
-However, temper that with the reality that a functional workspace is clear of obstructions.
+Avoid trying to maximize space in a given production work cell by placing workstations too close to one another.
+Give your operators enough room to maneuver, and don't inhibit their ability to move semi-finished goods from one chain to the next.
+The idea is to minimize transit times between stations and cells.

 U-Cell Design